Have you experienced this before?

 If you take less than 20 minutes to doze off, chances are, you are suffering from sleep deprivation.

-Have you been falling asleep in long and dreary meetings?
+Have you fallen asleep in long and dreary meetings?
 Well, the problem may not be with the meetings, but rather with your lack of sleep.

-For others who may have been sleeping enough but still feel tired, here are some tips by National Sleep Foundation to be sufficiently energized after sleep.
+For others who may have been sleeping enough, but still feel tired, here are some tips by the National Sleep Foundation to be sufficiently energized after sleep.